cylc/cylc-doc/src/user-guide/running-workflows/workflow-completion.rst

 ===================

-If there is nothing more to run (according to the graph) and there are no :term:`incomplete tasks <incomplete task>` present, the scheduler will report workflow completion and shut down when current active tasks finish.
+If there is nothing more to run (according to the graph) and there are no :term:`incomplete <output completion>` tasks present in :term:`n=0 <n-window>` the workflow is complete and the scheduler will shut down automatically.

 .. _scheduler stall: